AnaHristian/soccer_data_analysis/README.md

 ## Introduction

 In this project I will be analyzing data associated with matches and teams for European Professional Football from 2008 to 2016.
 In particular, I am interested in finding the top five and last three teams per country and share their performance.

-The columns I have as they are from the database are:
+The database columns:

-    - name of the country: `country`;
+    - Name of the country: `country`
-    - name of the league: `league`;
+    - Name of the league: `league`
-    - years of the season: `match_season`.
+    - Years of the season: `match_season`.

 From the database I had the information about each  match from league and the number of goals each team gave.
 You can download the SQL script I used for this analysis from the **Resources** link or from <a href="matches.sql">here</a>.
 Therefore,  I calculated for each team per match season:

     - the total number of game played: `game_played`;
     - total number of points: `points`;
     - how many games they won: `won`;